 Arabella di Iorio, Secretary

-Arabella is a partner in Maples and Calder’s British Virgin Islands office, where she is head of the BVI litigation and trusts practice groups.
-Arabella previously served as the Managing Partner of the BVI office for six years.
+Arabella is a partner in Advocates BVI, and previously served as the Managing Partner of the BVI office of Maples and Calder.
 She specialises in complex international commercial litigation, including insolvency, distressed funds, shareholder issues, asset tracing, trust disputes, insurance and reinsurance, professional negligence and contractual claims.
 She has considerable arbitration and mediation experience and is a solicitor-advocate.
 Arabella also advises on non-contentious trusts matters.
 Arabella was appointed to the Board of Trustees in 2012.

-Gareth Thomas is Managing Director of Appleby Corporate Services.
-He has been in BVI for 14 years and is married to Dara Smith.
-He has one son at Cedar (Tai- grade 4).
+Gareth Thomas is Managing Director of Estera Corporate Services.
+He has been in BVI for 17 years and is married to Dara Smith.
+He has one son at Cedar (Tai- grade 7).
 He sits on various government advisory committees in relation to financial services, education and legislation and is a keen cyclist and paddle boarder.

 We would love to hear from you.